pslq/checklist/README.md

   <pre>python3 setup.py install</pre>

+#### Dependencies
+At this moment the checklist ( regardless it's execution mode ), needs the following modules installed on the server:
+  - ansible-runner
+  - configparser
+  - asyncio
+  - influxdb_client
+  - xdg

+  If oracle will be monitored too, the cx_oracle python module is required<br>

+  Normally all dependencies should be handled by setuptools during the install<br>
+  for further information please check [setup.cfg](setup.cfg) file

 #### Packaging and redistribution
 Optionally you can package it into a bdist_whell or even a rpm package in order to facilitate distribution.<br>
 Please check setuptools [documentation](https://packaging.python.org/en/latest/guides/distributing-packages-using-setuptools/#id67) for further details.